-More outspokenly, John Haygarth, with the help “of an ingenious friend, Mr Dawson, a truly mathematical genius”, calculated probabilities of escaping infection by ‘continuous fever’ or smallpox.
+More outspokenly, John Haygarth, with the help “of an ingenious friend, Mr Dawson, a truly mathematical genius”, calculated probabilities of escaping infection with ‘continuous fever’ or smallpox.
 On the basis of results “computed arithmetically by the doctrine of chances, according to the data”, he advocated the immediate isolation of smallpox and fever patients in specific wards in Chester (Haygarth 1784, p 26-28).

 With the availability of more and more numerical data, numbers began to be pitted against numbers at the beginning of the 19th century.
 How did people judge whether treatment comparisons were trustworthy and meaningful?
 For example, during the debates about bloodletting for the treatment of fevers around 1800, statistics were widely used on both sides.
 It became clear that these data needed interpretation.
 In 1813, Thomas Mills had re-introduced copious bloodletting and purging at the Dublin Fever Hospital.
 The statistics comparing his mortality rates with those of other physicians who had hardly used bloodletting were reprinted in the review of his Essay on the utility of blood-letting in fever (Mills 1813).
 This elicited the following comment: